 4paper_device_capacity_GB=48Activations still scale with sequence length and micro-batch size, so a long-context QLoRA run can still OOM even though the quantized base fits.

-QLoRA is a strong candidate when the frozen BF16 or FP16 base model does not fit on available training hardware.
+QLoRA is a strong candidate when the frozen BF16 or FP16 base model doesn't fit on available training hardware.
 It trades memory for quantization complexity, so compare task and regression quality against an affordable higher-precision baseline where possible.

 Current PEFT's documented QLoRA-style setup quantizes the base at load time, prepares it for k-bit training, and then adds adapters:[9]